korpling/roompla/README.md

 The built webapp will be served by the roompla  server

-Build the sever with cargo:
+Build the server with cargo:
 ```bash
 cargo build --release

 ```

+### Run server

 You can run the server with
 ```bash
 ./target/release/roompla run
 ```

-To change the configuration file roompla uses (per default `roompla.toml` in the working directory), use the `ROOMPLA_CONFIG` environment variable
+To change the configuration file roompla uses (per default `roompla.toml` in the working directory), use the `ROOMPLA_CONFIG` environment variable.

 ```bash
 ROOMPLA_CONFIG=roompla.example.toml ./target/release/roompla run
 ```

+An example file (`roompla.example.toml`) with the various configuration options is included in this repository.

 ### Regenerationg REST client code